poy/onpar/matchers/README.md

 ```

 ### BeFalse
-BeFalse will succeed if actual is false.
+BeFalseMatcher will succeed if actual is false.

 ```go
 Expect(t, 2 == 3).To(BeFalse())
 ```